-Since so many people are now dealing with wheat and gluten-free diets, most restaurants are aware of this and try to accommodate them.
+Since so many people are now dealing with wheat or gluten free diets, most restaurants are aware of this and try to accommodate them.

 Wheat or Gluten Free Snacks

-Sometimes wheat and gluten-free options are not available especially at sporting events, so make sure you always carry snacks with you.
+Sometimes wheat or gluten free options are not available especially at sporting events, so make sure you always carry snacks with you.
 There are lots of gluten and wheat free snack bars and other snacks available online and at health food stores.